matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 # MSC4033: Providing thread and order for all events to allow consistent read receipt handling

+## TODO

+- [x] review request Patrick
+- [x] Mention no need for the words Stream Order to be included
+- [x] Mention server-side calculation of unreadness
+- [ ] Acknowledge patrick
+- [ ] Move ordering into unsigned
+- [ ] Events can never have the same stream order
+- [ ] Reword to some generic order instead of stream order?
+- [ ] Can't do m.is_thread_root because we don't know until a child exists
+- [ ] Example of inconsistent Sync Order:
+- [ ]   I guess that happens if one is doing an incremental sync and one is doing an initial sync and the event in question is the latest event by stream order but a much earlier event by topo order?
+- [ ] Explicitly say we should update the spec wording around what we mean by read-up-to
+- [ ] Consider the thread root not being in the thread.
+Would need to think about whether it matters if the thread root is somehow later than a thread message in Stream Order.
+- [ ] m.thread_id should be preserved through a redaction.
+Note that this will need a new room version

 We argue that we have made it unnecessarily hard for clients and servers to decide whether a message is read or unread, and we can solve this problem by clarifying the definitions, and including extra pieces of information with